executablebooks/meta/docs/code-of-conduct.md

 The Executable Book Project does not yet have a formal Code of Conduct committee and response process.
 However, we do have an email to report Code of Conduct violations.
-It is reviewed by the project's {term}`Code of Conduct Team`, which is currently made up of the project's Principal Investigators.
+It is reviewed by the project's Code of Conduct Team, which is currently made up of the project's Principal Investigators.

 Our Code of Conduct is based on the [Contributor Covenant](https://www.contributor-covenant.org/), and located at the link below: